danielsundermeier/knowledge/leben/bestimmung.md

 > "No one can tell you what is right for you except for yourself.
 So start telling yourself what to do.
 If you blunder for ten years while thinking for yourself, that is rich treasure when compared with living these ten years under the mental domination of another.
 The only true, honest and enriching authority is the internal authority of your own Supermind." - Vernon Howard

+> "Purpose is a stable and generalized intention to accomplish something both meaningful to the self and of consequence to the world beyond the self." - William Damon

 ## Ziel

 Herausfinden, was ich mit meinem Leben machen möchte